Meet the First-Ever American Climber to Qualify For the Olympics — and Watch Her in Action

 Raboutou was the 2018 lead youth world champion for 17- and 18-year-olds, the 2017 combined youth Pan American champion for 17- and 18-year-olds, and the 2016 combined youth world champion for 15- to 16-year-olds, teamusa.org reported.
 In March 2019, she was named to the first-ever US overall national team.

 Raboutou's mom, Robyn Erbesfield-Raboutou, was actually a world champion climber, winning four consecutive World Cup titles.
 She's a five-time US champion as well.
-Raboutou's dad, Didier Raboutou, was a three-time World Cup champion, and Shawn, Raboutou's older brother, has seen success as a seasoned climber.
+Raboutou's dad, Didier Raboutou, was a three-time World Cup champion, and Shawn, Raboutou's older brother, has also seen success as a seasoned climber.